 SlowDash integrates Python scripts written by users, with features including:

-SlowDash provides a Python library, slowpy, to provide functions for:
+SlowDash provides a Python library, slowpy

 slowpy